-This post contains pictures I’ve been taking of these spaces, to show how they could be used for plantings or gardens or, ideally, specially engineered raingardens, which many cities, including in the U.S., have been installing to collect rainwater from the nearby pavement and let it sink into the soil instead of overloading the sewer system and polluting the waterways.
+This post contains pictures I’ve been taking of these spaces, to show how they could be used – but aren’t – for plantings or micro-gardens or, preferablly, specially engineered raingardens, which many cities in the U.S. and elsewhere – but not Germany – have been installing for decades to collect rainwater from the nearby pavement and let it sink into the soil instead of overloading the sewer system and polluting the waterways.

-Or yet another panel discussion, where a prominent landscape architect dismissed an audience question about why Berlin is so far behind in green infrastructure with a smirk and a blanket claim that what the other cities are doing is “mostly just hype”.
-At which point the audience turned their heads to the questioner and tut-tutted about the impertinence of questioning Berlin’s supremacy.
+Or yet another panel discussion, where a prominent landscape architect dismissed an audience question about the differences between Berlin and the cities that have green infrastructure programs with a smirk and a blanket claim that what the other cities are doing – the many thousands of raingardens around the world – is “mostly just hype”.
+At which point the audience turned their heads to the questioner and tut-tutted over the impertinence of questioning Berlin’s supremacy.

 Without question, the Berlin has room for thousands of raingardens without affecting foot or bike traffic, but the hurdles go beyond worries about space.
-City agencies – all of them, not just environmental – paralyzed by decades of scorched-earth austerity policy, gutting of the personnel ranks, and crippling cuts to public services that would make Republicans envious, lack the funds and personnel to take action and play responsibility hot-potato on the issue (Germans sometimes call it Beamten-Mikado, “civil servant pick-up sticks”: whoever moves, loses).
-And so, motivated by my curiosity about whether space really is scarce enough to provoke “usage conflictcs”, I made a mental note to start documenting it.
+City agencies – all of them, not just environmental – paralyzed by decades of scorched-earth austerity policy, gutting of the personnel ranks, and crippling cuts to public services that would make Republicans envious, lack the funds and personnel to take action.
+The result is a hot-potato game of buck-passing.
+In German it’s called Beamten-Mikado, “civil servant pick-up sticks” – whoever moves, loses – but Berliners celebrate it as a principled resistance to – well, no one knows what, exactly.
+(I won’t get into it here but Berliners are known for taking a perverse pride in having Germany’s most broken, dysfunctional, least-educated, unhealthy and crime-ridden city, and the one with the weakest economy, because in their view, things that function aren’t “cool”.
+This is a well-known phenomenon in Germany and something of an ongoing object of mockery and Schadenfreude by the rest of the country.)
+And so, motivated by my curiosity about whether space really is scarce enough to provoke “usage conflicts”, I began to document it.

 The markings are conservative in that they still allow for broad pedestrian and bicycle lanes that are considerably roomier than average for foot- and bike-friendly cities, although in many cases those lie outside the picture.
 Trust me, these spaces really are not used, because there is so much other room for plazas and cafes and protests and markets that isn’t even in the pictures.
 If you look closely you’ll notice one or two exceptions have been made for public squares per se that are punishingly ugly and patently unused.
 The pre-eminent example of this is the abandoned plan for a Citizens’ Forum (Bürgerforum) next to the parliament building, which gets a whole post of its own here (German coverage here).

 Here are further examples where I haven’t added the markings (because it’s time-consuming).
 The areas with grass could be rebuilt to accept stormwater runoff from the pavement and planted with mixtures of pollinator-friendly species, most likely natives.

 Yet New York has only a small fraction of the available space that Berlin enjoys, proportionally speaking, and the population density is much higher and the diversity of people and cultures wider and more disparate.
-“Usage conflicts” would surely be more likely in crowded and heterogenous New York than in Berlin with its ample elbow room and lower heterogeneity, yet they haven’t been a significant obstacle in New York.
-And so, given that Berlin has minimal political support for green stormwater infrastructure and even less money and technical know-how, warning people about conflicts that may or may not ever arise doesn’t seem like a promising way to get people on board with the idea.
+“Usage conflicts” would surely be more likely in crowded and heterogeneous New York than in Berlin with its ample elbow room and far more homogeneous population, yet they haven’t been a significant obstacle in New York.
+And so, given that Berlin has near zero political support for green stormwater infrastructure to speak of and only scant traces of technical know-how in the responsible agencies*, warning people about conflicts that may or may not ever arise doesn’t seem like a promising way to get people on board with the idea.
 Or if people are worried about them, why not talk to people who have already gone through the whole process?
-(Berlin does have a green infrastructure program but only for new developments that pave over land that wasn’t paved before – this at time when Germany is paving over green open space at the rate of 120 football fields per day.
-The program does not in fact reduce the harm that stormwater is causing; it only maintains the status quo.)
+So far there aren’t any signs of interest in how the challenges have been addressed elsewhere, where people have moved on and gotten down to the business of modern-day water management.
+Without open minds and willingness to learn, the odds of significant progress are not good.